Michail P. Petropouleas: Hostage-taking

 On 6 October 1942 he was arrested by the Italian occupiers in his village, Aghios Nikon (Outer Mani), and was taken hostage in Italy.
 He held the rank of Lieutenant (Engineer, OF-1).

 During his hostage in Italy, he lived in various concentration camps (Bari, Parma, Piacenza) in squalid conditions, until 12 September 1943, when the last camp was disbanded.
 This happened four days after 8 September 1943, when an armistice was signed between General Pietro Badoglio and the Allies.

-Then, Michail Petropouleas continued to undergo new hardships and challenges that forced him to live in hiding in the forests and villages of the Apennine mountains of northern Italy.
+Then, Petropouleas continued to undergo new hardships and challenges that forced him to live in hiding in the forests and villages of the Apennine mountains of northern Italy.
 On 18 November 1943, and after difficulties, he arrived in Rome, continuing to live in hiding for eight (8) months from house to house, until the entry of the Allies into the Italian capital, on 4 June 1944.

 On 6 July 1944 he was taken by the Allies, along with other hostages, to a camp in Naples.

 On 12 July 1944 the British placed the hostages in a camp in Taranto, where the Italian Fleet Naval Base was located.

 Afterwards, Petropouleas boarded a British destroyer heading to the Middle East, where the exiled Greek Government resided.

 Indeed, on 22 July 1944, he arrived to Alexandria, Egypt, and later in the evening he reached Cairo by train.

 On 23 August 1944 he was transferred to the Military Training Camp of Ismailia.

 On 24 August 1944 he arrived in Nahariya, near Haifa, Israel, and volunteered as Private in the Sacred Band.
 He received an extremely rigorous training as a paratrooper.
 He remained in the Sacred Band until its dissolution.

 In September 1944, he sailed from Nahariya, heading to Greece.

 On 14 October 1944 he returned to his country, via Kythira and Poros, and landed safely in Passalimani, Piraeus.

 Lastly, he took part in several military operations against the Germans on the island of Milos (1944).

 Anti-dictatorship action

-Michail Petropouleas, as a deeply democratic man, openly condemned the military coup of 21 April 1967 in Greece.
+Petropouleas, as a deeply democratic man, openly condemned the military coup of 21 April 1967 in Greece.
 This attitude resulted in his early military discharge with the rank of Colonel from the Junta of the Colonels, within the very first month of the imposition of the military dictatorship.

-However, after the fall of the Junta and the restoration of Democracy, Michail Petropouleas was retroactively restored to the rank of Major General (Signal Corps, OF-7).
+However, after the fall of the Junta and the restoration of Democracy, Petropouleas was retroactively restored to the rank of Major General (Signal Corps, OF-7).